 What Are the Court Requirements for Process Servers in Philadelphia, Pennsylvania?

-Serving legal documents in Philadelphia isn’t just about speed - it’s about strict compliance with Pennsylvania Rules of Civil Procedure and Philadelphia court practices
+Serving legal documents in Philadelphia requires strict compliance with Pennsylvania Rules of Civil Procedure and local court requirements.
+Improper service may delay hearings, invalidate filings, or result in dismissed claims.

 Start Order